 Orphanage for boys

-The Orphanage for boys (Director: Lamsa Bogni) The AMPO Orphanage for boys was the first facility set up by Katrin Rohde in 1996.
+The Orphanage for boys: AMPO Orphanage for boys was the first facility set up by Katrin Rohde in 1996.
 When she took over the site it was still a rubbish dump.
-Lamsa Bogni, an educator with years of experience, is the Director of the Orphanage and he works together with his team in line with AMPO principles:
+Lamsa Bogni, an educator with years of experience, is the Director of both Orphanages and he works together with his team in line with AMPO principles:

 The AMPO boys‘ football teams are winners, taking part every year in regional championships.
 Sport plays a very important role in helping to cope with past experiences.
 It fosters team spirit and helps to balance out the demands they are faced with every day at school.